Why Is Protein Important for Weight Loss?

 Furthermore, the dietary reference intake (DRI) for protein is 0.8 grams of protein per kilogram (g/kg) of body weight, which amounts to at least 56 and 46 grams per day for men and women, respectively.

 And despite the popularity of a high-protein, low-carb diet, there is evidence detailing diets high in protein but containing a normal adequate carbohydrate have been successfully used to improve metabolic parameters, suggesting that weight-maintenance depends on the protein content but not necessarily on a low carb diet.

-Ultimately, though, you should tailor needs to match your own personal goals.
-A Registered Dietitian can help you determine just how much protein your body needs to not only lose weight, but maintain and potential grow supportive muscle mass.
+Ultimately, though, tailor needs to match personal goals.
+A Registered Dietitian can help determine just how much protein one needs to not only lose weight, but maintain and potential grow supportive muscle mass.

 Meating the Protein Recommendations

 Along with consuming adequate protein, it is imperative to achieve recommendations through high-quality products.
 So instead of choosing bacon, hot dogs, other processed meats, opt for the following lean meats and fish to reduce unwanted fat, salt, and additional preservatives:

 • Beef Sirloin: 19 grams per 3 ounces

 • Chicken: 17 grams per 3 ounces